NFL players honor Lisa Colagrossi Foundation with special cleats

 Todd Crawford, Lisa's husband, created the foundation in her name to raise public awareness and reduce the number of deaths from brain aneurysm ruptures.

 T.J.
-Jones of the Detroit Lions, Taylor Gabriel of the Atlanta Falcons, and Erik Swoope of the Indianapolis Colts will wear the Lisa Foundation logo in honor of parents and friends lost to deadly brain aneurysms.
+Jones of the Detroit Lions, Taylor Gabriel of the Atlanta Falcons, and Erik Swoope of the Indianapolis Colts wore the Lisa Foundation logo in honor of parents and friends lost to deadly brain aneurysms.

 Spreading light on a struggling time in my life and hoping to bring more awareness to a great cause @lisa_foundation #MyCause #Riseup pic.twitter.com/GBK18B4Kl7— Taylor Gabriel (@TGdadon1) December 2, 2017